 "Ancient sadness.
 Star-city circling the burning nest.
 The silver horde has re-arisen.
 Kaelis-Ra awakes afresh, the ancient war resumed, spiderscuttle sorrow, all interlinked.
 Death in wraithsword, spirits infinity-bound.
 All is cyclical, all goes round yet remains the same.
 Always the dirges of echoes, always the bonework reflections.
 There is nothing new; just regret and impotence.
 We are lost in the dark, and there is no morning."

-that ended their empire, they live strictly regimented and disciplined lives
+that ended their empire, they live a strictly regimented and disciplined existence

 are an army of generalists

 , the Craftworld Eldar are an army of extreme specialists

 - their Aspect Warriors excel at a particular battlefield role, but need to fulfill that role in order to be useful.
 The Eldar also make extensive use of skimmer

 , allowing them to swiftly bring devastating firepower to bear and outflank their opponents, while their leaders' psyker

 abilities can help bolster their allies and swing the battle at pivotal instances.
 Appropriately for their race, success with the Eldar largely depends on predicting the enemy's battle-plan and countering it with the right combination of units and actions.

 As the Eldar empire descended into madness, many of the cults of excess that were taking over society moved their bases of operation into the inter-dimensional Webway